Ng Lap Seng: Criminal investigation

 Ng Lap Seng was also part of a Democratic fund-raising scandal when Bill Clinton was president, and is mentioned in the Panama Papers.

 In July 2017, the U.S. District Court in Manhattan found Ng guilty of all charges he faced, following a month-long trial.

 The Supreme Court of the United States rejected an attempt by Ng in 2019 to argue that U.N. officials do not fall under the purview of the Foreign Corrupt Practices Act (FCPA).

 On 16 March 2020 a Petition for Writ of Certiorari was submitted to the United States Court of Appeals for the Second Circuit.
-The Second Circuit affirmed Ng’s conviction under 18 U.S.C.
+The Second Circuit affirmed Ng's conviction under 18 U.S.C.
 SS666, “which criminalises bribery of any agent”, and under the Foreign Corrupt Practices Act (FCPA).

 On 1 June 2020 “The court held that the word ‘organization’ as used in section 666, and defined by 1 U.S.C.
 1 and 18 U.S.C.
 18, applies to all non‐government legal persons, including public international organizations such as the U.N.
 The court also held that the ‘official act’ quid pro quo for bribery as proscribed by 18 U.S.C.
 201(b)(1), defined by id. section 201(a)(3), and explained in McDonnell v.
 United States, does not delimit bribery as proscribed by section 666 and the FCPA.”

 On 17 March 2021 a U.S. judge ordered Ng Lap Seng's release from prison on "compassionate release" saying he would be safer in Macau than in a prison during the coronavirus pandemic.
 Ng had served 34 months of his four-year prison sentence following his 2017 conviction for bribing two United Nations ambassadors.

 On 21 April 2021 Ng Lap Seng returned to Macau.
 He spent three weeks in a quarantine hotel.
 Ng had been scheduled to be released from prison on 23 December 2021.

+1996 United States campaign finance controversy

+Ng Lap Seng was implicated in the 1996 United States campaign finance controversy, being named in 1998 Senate Report Investigation on Illegal or Improper Activities in Connection With The 1996 Federal Election Campaigns.
+In the report, Ng is said to have transferred approximately $1.4 million to Yah-Lin "Charlie" Trie from 1994 to 1996.
+Trie was convicted and sentenced to three years' probation and four months' home detention for violating federal campaign finance laws after he attempted to donate $450,000 to Bill Clinton's legal defense fund (for his impeachment trials).
+According to the Senate Report, Ng Lap Seng is said to have laundered his donations through Trie and others to the Democratic National Committee so that Ng could attend a White House function.